-\paragraph{Effectiveness of Nested Training on Semantic Generation.} We further analyze the difference between mixed and nested training strategies through a detailed case study on the CommonGen benchmark, as shown in Fig.~\ref{fig:case-mnc-common}.
+We further analyze the difference between mixed and CST strategies through a detailed case study on the CommonGen benchmark, as shown in Fig.~\ref{fig:case-mnc-common}.
 The task requires generating a coherent daily-life sentence that naturally incorporates all given concepts.

 The model trained with mixed objectives is able to correctly include the required concepts and produce a grammatically valid sentence.
 However, its generation primarily focuses on satisfying individual lexical constraints, resulting in a relatively minimal and less vivid description.
 While the output is semantically acceptable, it lacks explicit scene construction and deeper integration among the concepts.